BMT Franklin Avenue Line: Restoration

 The civic groups ultimately convinced the New York State Assembly to force the MTA to rebuild rather than abandon the line, and at its April 26, 1996 board meeting, it announced that the shuttle would be closed for eighteen months so that the line could be rehabilitated for $63 million.
 As a result, most of the supporting infrastructure and stations were completely rehabilitated for eighteen months, between July 1998 and October 1999 at a cost of $74 million.
 Closing the shuttle full time was estimated to save time and $22 million.
 While the closure of the line started in July 1998, work began in September 1997.
 The contract on the bid was out in February 1997.
 During the renovation, a temporary shuttle bus and the B48 bus replaced train service.
 The line reopened on October 18, 1999, three months ahead of schedule.

 As part of the rehabilitation, three stations were rebuilt, elevators were installed at the Fulton Street station, tracks and bridges were replaced, and security cameras and new artwork were added.
-0.4 miles of unnecessary double track was removed, and 1.4 miles of track was replaced.
+0.4 miles of double track on the elevated portion of the structure, deemed unnecessary, was removed, and 1.4 miles of track was replaced.
 The signal system between the Botanic Garden and Franklin Avenue stations was replaced and rehabilitated.
 The transfer to the IND Fulton Street Line had required an out-of-system paper transfer, but an enclosed transfer was built with two elevators and an escalator.
 Prior to this enclosed transfer, a portion of the Fulton Street Elevated line was left standing so passengers could use a staircase to transfer to the Fulton Street Line.
 The closed Dean Street station was demolished as part of the project.
 The local community agreed to close the station in exchange for the construction of a new passageway to provide transfers to the IRT Eastern Parkway Line at Botanic Garden.
 MetroCard vending machines and improved speakers were also installed in the stations.

 Once the line was reopened there were still calls to restore the Dean Street station, and there were complaints that the Botanic Garden and Prospect Park stops were not made ADA accessible.
 Prospect Park was made accessible in a later project.
+The bridge carrying the line above St. Marks Avenue was replaced in 2024, marking the first major modification to the line since its 1998 reconstruction.